 I needed a bit of science with my Freud (the great fraud!) whom I can't put down for long and now I see Loren Eiseley jump about my mind.
 More on him soon.

-I was waiting for Knoll to acknowledge Gould and he does at some point but I do recall that he takes his sweet ass time doing so but every man wants to be somebody so I get it.
+I was waiting for Knoll to acknowledge Gould and he does at some point but I do recall that he takes his sweet ass time doing so (p.
+133) but every man wants to be somebody so I get it.
 I marvel at these deep minds sometimes.
-How they can convey knowledge with such a crisp self-confidence or is it a smug self-confidence?
+We all end in the ocean in the end, don't we?
+Also, didn't we come from the ocean?
+Anyways, I sometimes wonder how they can convey knowledge with such a crisp self-confidence but check myself because maybe it's a smug self-confidence?

 For Knoll it's to Marsha for everything.